MontiCore/monticore/README.md

 the DSL documents.
 Examples for these components are parsers, AST classes, symboltables or pretty printers.
-This enables a user to rapidly define a language and use it together with the MontiCore-framework to build domain specific tools.
+This enables a user to rapidly define a language and use it together with the MontiCore-framework to build domain-specific tools.

 Some MontiCore advantages are the reusability of predefined language components, conservative extension and composition mechanisms, and an